Empire Theatre, Sydney

 The Empire Theatre is a former theatre in Sydney, New South Wales, Australia.
 It was a live music venue for a few years before 1929, when it became a cinema.
-Around 1940 it had a dual role and by 1950 it was hosting various kinds of stage shows, increasingly musicals, and was finally destroyed by fire in the early 1960s.
+Around 1940 it had a dual role and by 1950 it was hosting various kinds of stage shows, increasingly musicals, and was finally destroyed by fire on 31 July 1970.